New Homes in Our Private Gated Community

 Preservation is at the heart of Harper’s Preserve, providing an endless supply of natural beauty to this sustainable community.
 The preserve itself is on Harper’s Horsepen Branch, providing the inspiration for the community name.
 Montgomery County MUD No. 95 is the conservator of the forested preservation, which also carries the name of Harper’s Preserve.
 The neighborhood plan includes entry gates and a gate house, private streets, a scenic lake, and a bountiful amenity package for families to enjoy.
 Amenities are developed as the community matures as part of a flexible master plan.
 At completion, the community will be home to 1,700 families.

 East Village of Harper's Preserve is now open.
-The first sections opening in East Village include an expanded selection of homesite sizes and include 55' patio homes as well as 55', 65', 75' and 80' homesites.
-The builder lineup for East Village includes Chesmar Homes, Plantation Homes, Highland Homes, Gehan Homes, J. Patrick Homes, Ashton Woods and Drees Custom Homes.
+East Village includes an expanded selection of homesite sizes and include 55' patio homes as well as 55', 65', 75' and 80' homesites.
+The builder lineup for East Village includes HistoryMaker Homes, Plantation Homes, Highland Homes, Gehan Homes, J. Patrick Homes, Ashton Woods and Drees Custom Homes.

 Some lake view homesites are available, as well as a selection of sites located adjacent to the park areas.
 Amenities in East Village include: